 Cover the turkey with plastic wrap to retain moisture and refrigerate.

-Make sure to safe the turkey drippings because they will be used to make the turkey gravy and the cornbread stuffing.
+Make sure to save the turkey drippings because they will be used to make the turkey gravy and the cornbread stuffing.
 After you refrigerate the drippings, the fat will rise to the top (see above photo).
 If you prefer less fat, remove the top layer from the the drippings.

 half of the turkey drippings